Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Introduction and Motivation

 In addition to this, we discuss the generic objects added by ${\mathbb P} (\mathcal F^\ast_\kappa)$ and show that they include a function in ${}^\kappa\kappa$ which dominates on a club all such functions from the ground model.
-Together with the main iteration result, this shows that it is consistent that the structure ${}^\kappa\kappa$ modulo the order of the domination on a club has a cofinal set isomorphic to any well-founded order given in advance.
+Together with the main iteration result, this gives another a proof of a result claimed by James Cummings and Saharon Shelah \cite[Th.
+1]{zbMATH00819406}.
+It states that it is consistent when $\kappa>\aleph_0$ that the structure ${}^\kappa\kappa$ modulo the order of the domination on a club contains a set isomorphic to any well-founded order given in advance.
 This resembles the well known property of dominating reals obtained by Hechler forcing.
+Our method reproves that result as well.

 Finally, we discuss the preservation of $\kappa^{++}$ and show that there are difficulties in that.
-They stem from the situation which (in spite of much published work on the subject) is unclear even in much simpler contexts, such as having a direct proof that iterating $\omega_2$ Laver reals with countable supports over a model of CH does not collapse $\aleph_2$.
+They stem from the situation which (in spite of much published work on the subject) remains unclear even in much simpler contexts, such as having a direct proof that iterating $\omega_2$ Laver reals with countable supports over a model of CH does not collapse $\aleph_2$.

 The main technical difficulty of the paper is that the geometric iteration of perfect set forcing is not really an iteration but a product organised along a possibly non-linear partial order.
 This works well for the product of perfect set forcing since a product with countable support of such forcings preserves cardinals.
 In our case, this is no longer true.
 In fact, in \cite[Th 5.6]{Property-B} we showed that if $2^\kappa=\kappa^+$, then the product of $\kappa$ many copies of ${\mathbb P} (\mathcal F)$ collapses $\kappa^+$, and this is true even for $\kappa=\aleph_0$.
 Our approach therefore was to give up the idea of the products but to use a strong property of well-ordered iterations of ${\mathbb P} (\mathcal F)$ called {\em amalgamation property}.
 We proved \cite[Th 8.1]{Property-B} that this property holds for the well-ordered iteration of ${\mathbb P} (\mathcal F)$.
-In this paper we show that it holds for the well-founded iterations too and we use that to obtain the general iteration theorem.
+In this paper we show that it holds for the well-founded iterations too, and we use that to obtain the general iteration theorem.